codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

 Code Blocks
 ***********
-If you want to show some code, styled with the courier font, in a box and with syntax highlighting applied you surround your code block with three backticks.
-For example, the following javascript snippet:
+If you want to show code in a box with syntax highlighting, surround it with three backticks.
+For example, the following JavaScript snippet:

 .. code:: javascript